 /** The name of the database for WordPress */ define('DB_NAME', 'database_name_here'); /** MySQL database username */ define('DB_USER', 'username_here'); /** MySQL database password */ define('DB_PASSWORD', 'password_here'); /** MySQL hostname */ define('DB_HOST', 'localhost');

-Testing tool for WordPress MySQL database
+Testing tool for WordPress Database Connectivity Tests

 - #HOST: IP address or hostname of the MySQL database server